 New pro-powder policies to officially open up tree zones in recent years have made a big difference to what you are allowed to ski.
 Gates and an armband system for access are a simple and easy way for them to control these areas.

-Back in the pre-tree zone days it was off limits, officially, but that didn’t stop the 70 year old Ski School boss charging it with us back in 2008.
+Back in the pre-tree zone days it was all off limits, officially, but that didn’t stop the 70 year old Ski School boss charging it with us back in 2008.

 Now just get your free armband at the base and get into it.
 The best line lures you lower and lower, so you end up having to head all the way to the base on a long green run in order to ride the gondola and get back around to Nishimori.